wmcorless/python-p2p-network/GETTING_STARTED.md

 This example is also available on github: https://github.com/macsnoeren/python-p2p-network-example.git.

 ## Should I use this module?
 **If you would like to create peer-to-peer network applications ... the answer is yes!** The module provides you with all the basic details of peer-to-peer network applications.
 It starts a node that is able to connect to other nodes and is able to receive connections from other nodes.
 When running a node, you get all the details using an event based structure.
-When some node is connecting or sending a message, methods are invokes, so you immediatly can react on it.
+When some node is connecting or sending a message, methods are invokes, so you immediately can react on it.
 In other words, implementing your application details.

 Note that it is a framework that provide the basics of a peer-to-peer network application.
 The basic idea is not to implement application specifics, so the developer is really in the lead.
 For example, a peer-to-peer network application implements most likely a discovery function.
 This function discovers the nodes that form the network.
 You need to implement this on your own.
 Meaning that you need to design a protocol and implement it within your class.